smilesForSpecialNeeds/capstone-project/capstone-project/README.md

       - [Status = Complete]
 - [As a logged in Client user, when I navigate to the Schedule page I should see only a list of my own child's schedules in a list.]
       - [Status = Complete]
+- [As an Provider and Client user logged in, when I look at the main calendar I will see activity events (example: movie night, etc.) and when I click on a specific one, a modal box will appear with the name of the event, location, start, and end time appearing]
+      - [Status = Complete]
+- [As an Admin user, when I navigate to the Testimonials page in my dashboard I will see a list of all the testimonials posted by clients displaying the date, name of poster, and body of the post.
+Below each testimonial will be a delete button.
+When I click on the button, that particular testimonial will be deleted from the list.
+It will also be deleting it from the main testimonial page.]
+      - [Status = Complete]